cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("nmathresh")` provides decision-invariant bias adjustment thresholds and intervals the smallest changes to the data that would result in a change of decision. `r pkg("NMAoutlier")` detects outliers in NMA using a forward search.
 - `r pkg("pcnetmeta")` provides network graphs. `r pkg("nmaplateplot")` displays the results from an NMA using a heatplot style and also displays SUCRA.
 - `r pkg("nmarank")` evaluates hierarchies of evidence in network meta-analysis.
-- `r pkg("rnmamod")` uses a Bayesian approach to perform NMA while addressing (aggregate) missing participant outcome data.
+- `r pkg("rnmamod")` uses a Bayesian approach to perform NMA while addressing (aggregate) missing participant outcome data and provides graphics.
 - `r pkg("viscomp")` provides several visualization tools for exploring the behavior of the components in a network meta-analysis of multi-component interventions.
+- `r pkg("OssaNMA")` calculates minimum total sample size needed for prespecified power or optimal allocation for each treatment group with a fixed total sample size.

 ### Genetics